harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/wiz-scanner-reference.md

 	- [Harness text secrets](/docs/platform/secrets/add-use-text-secrets) for your Wiz access ID and access token

-	- [Harness text secrets](/docs/platform/secrets/add-use-text-secrets) for your registry access ID and access token, if your registry requires authentication
+	- [Harness text secrets](/docs/platform/secrets/add-use-text-secrets) for your `client-id` and `client-secret` shared by Wiz, if your registry requires authentication

 	<br/>